wombathead/wombathead.github.io/research.md

 ## Events attended

 - SAGT 2021 tutorials:
-  - Algorithmic challenges in information design
+  - Algorithmic challenges in information design by Martin Hoefer
-  - Understanding the power and limitations of clock auctions
+  - Understanding the power and limitations of clock auctions by Vasilis Gkatzelis
 - [European Summer School on Learning in Games, Markets, and Online Decision Making](https://sites.google.com/a/diag.uniroma1.it/algadimar/european-summer-school-september-6-10-2021) (September 6-10th, 2021)